Aznar Galíndez I

-Aznar Galíndez I (also Asnar) (died 839) was a Basque Count of Aragon and Conflent from 809 and Cerdanya and Urgell from 820.
+Aznar Galíndez I or Asnar Galí I (died 839) was a Basque count of Aragon and Conflent from 809 and Cerdanya and Urgell from 820.
 Aznar has been confused with Aznar Sánchez, Duke of Gascony, and some authorities have even considered the two like-named contemporaries to be one and the same person.

 Aznar succeeded Aureolus as count of the valley of the River Aragón on the latter's death in 809.
 Some sources indicate him as count of Jaca, which was probably the seat of his authority within the valley.
 He was installed by king Louis the Pious (a son of emperor Charlemagne), and remained a Frankish vassal.
 In 820, he was overthrown by his son-in-law García the Bad, supported by Íñigo Arista's Navarrese forces.

 He took refuge in the Vasconia that remained suzerain to the Franks, and was appointed count in Urgell and Cerdanya.